MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-activeconnection.md

 ---
-Description: Connects a switch port to the LAN endpoint to which the port is connected. ms.assetid: 963EC004-6A67-4F75-BD93-1BCD17F32490
+description: Connects a switch port to the LAN endpoint to which the port is connected. ms.assetid: 963EC004-6A67-4F75-BD93-1BCD17F32490
 title: Msvm_ActiveConnection class
 ms.topic: reference